Word from one of our ministers

 Our Services

-The Sunday services in all our chapels is at 10.30am.
+The Sunday services in all our chapels start at 10.30am.
 For more information see our Sunday Services page (link).
 The service lasts for 60–75 minutes, and includes hymns and songs, prayer, Bible readings and a talk, usually based around the readings.
 The service is led by one of own ministers or by a lay person who has been trained in leading worship.
 Once a month in each chapel we celebrate the Sacrament of Holy Communion, to which all are welcome.
-Gluten-free bread and alcohol-free wine are used at this service.
-At the end of the service, tea, coffee and biscuits are served and there is the opportunity to chat informally.
+We use gluten-free bread and alcohol-free wine at this service.
+At the end of the service, we serve tea, coffee and biscuits and there is the opportunity to chat informally.
 Please do introduce yourself; we will be pleased to get to know you.

 Can I bring my children?